Semantics-Aware Hierarchical Consensus Learning for Remote Sensing Image Classification: Dataset Description and Experiment Setup

 \subsection{ELU Dataset}

-To further validate the performance of the proposed methodology, we additionally considered two multitemporal multispectral datasets differing in terms of complexity in the hierarchical structure.
-The first dataset\footnote{\href{https://geoportale.regione.emilia-romagna.it/catalogo/dati-cartografici/pianificazione-e-catasto/uso-del-suolo/layer-14}{Land Use of Emilia (2020)}.
-Accessed on May $13^{\text{th}}$ $2025$.} consists of a publicly available \ac{LU} map of $2020$ over the Emilia Romagna region, Italy.
-The maps were defined considering the standard \ac{CLC} aggregation at three levels, with the third one further divided, resulting in an additional fourth level with an increased semantic detail.
-For the purpose of this analysis, we evaluated the hierarchical approach on three levels of hierarchy, consisting in the first two levels of the \ac{CLC} and the additional finest level of detail, here referred to as \textit{coarse-grained}, \textit{intermediate} and \textit{fine-grained}, respectively.
+To further validate the performance of the proposed methodology and demonstrate its generability on different land cover mapping tasks, we additionally considered a multitemporal multispectral dataset differing in terms of complexity in the hierarchical structure.
+This dataset\footnote{\href{https://geoportale.regione.emilia-romagna.it/catalogo/dati-cartografici/pianificazione-e-catasto/uso-del-suolo/layer-14}{Land Use of Emilia (2020)}.
+Accessed on April $9^{\text{th}}$ $2026$.} consists of a publicly available \ac{LU} map of $2020$ over the Emilia Romagna region, Italy.
+The maps were defined considering the standard \ac{CLC} aggregation at four levels, showcasing a highly detailed semantic dataset.
+For the purpose of this analysis, we evaluated the hierarchical approach on four levels of hierarchy, consisting in the first three levels of the \ac{CLC} and the additional finest level of detail defined by the \ac{LULC}, here referred to as \textit{macro}, \textit{coarse-grained}, \textit{intermediate} and \textit{fine-grained}, respectively.
 The dataset has been built considering orthophotos and infrared images, and shows a minimum mapping unit of $0.16$ hectares, with a minimum of $7\text{m}$ meters for linear structures.
-Although it has a good positional accuracy of $5\text{m}$, the data may exhibit errors.
 Additionally, it represents \ac{LU} classes, where the same \ac{LC} class could be associated with different semantic classes, such as the fine-grained classes ``Commercial airports'', ``Sport flight airports and heliports'', and ``Military airports''.
-We considered the \ac{ELU} dataset corresponding to the \ac{MGRS} \ac{S2} tile \textit{32TPQ} ($10980\times10980$ pixels, for a total area of $110\times110$ $km^{2}$).
-In the analyzed tile, the three hierarchical levels show $5$, $18$, and $80$ classes at the coarse-grained, intermediate, and fine-grained levels, respectively.
+We considered the \ac{ELU} dataset corresponding to the \ac{MGRS} \ac{S2} granule \textit{32TPQ} ($10980\times10980$ pixels, for a total area of $110\times110$ $km^{2}$).
+In the analyzed granule, the four hierarchical levels show $5$, $15$, $40$, and $90$ classes at the macro, coarse-grained, intermediate, and fine-grained levels, respectively.
 Please note that such an elevated number of fine-grained classes is not commonly approached in \ac{EO} classification problems, where the majority of studies focus on the intermediate or coarse-grained classification task.
 Nonetheless, this level of precision allows a better monitoring of the class of interest and the extraction of information-rich content.
 Due to the high number of classes and, consequently, the large size of the hierarchical tree, we refer to this hierarchy as \textit{a complex} hierarchy.
 A semicircular tree representing the hierarchical structure of the dataset is shown in Fig. \ref{fig:tree}.